vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/scale/scale.md

-A Cloud Containers cluster can be scaled by changing the number of its master nodes and worker nodes.
-This allows you to adapt the cluster to the changing needs of workloads ([workloads](https://kubernetes.io/docs/concepts/workloads/)).
+Scaling allows you to adapt the cluster to the changing needs of workloads ([workloads](https://kubernetes.io/docs/concepts/workloads/)).

 ## Types of scaling